Quasi-Isometries for certain Right-Angled Coxeter Groups: QI invariance

 However, now it is enough to find a QI between $T_1 \cup E_1$ and $T_2 \cup E_2$ which is bijective on the tangling edges, because again, this immediately implies that we can find a QI between $(T_1 \cup E_1) \times D$ and $(T_2 \cup E_2) \times D$ this time by extending the map to $D$ via the identity.

 So, to find this QI, recall the well-known fact that two regular trees are QI to each other by contracting or inserting one edge path of a certain finite length at each vertex of the first tree to turn it into the second.
 Thus, we start with the tree with smaller regularity, say without loss of generality $T_1$ and perform this operation on the edges to obtain a tree $T$ that is QI to $T_1$ and isomorphic to $T_2$.
-While this contraction and insertion of edges redistributes the tangling edges of $T_1$, since we started with the tree with smaller regularity, the resulting $T$ also has at least one edge tangling at each vertex.
+While this contraction and insertion of edges redistributes the tangling edges of $T_1$, since we started with the tree with smaller regularity, the resulting $T$ also has at least one tangling edge at each vertex.
 Hence there is a QI between $T_1 \cup E_1$ and $T_2 \cup E_2$ that is bijective on the tangling edges if we can find a QI between $T \cup E_1$ (with some adjusted tangling edge set $E_1$) and $T \cup E_2$ that is bijective on the tangling edges.

-To keep track of the exact number $k_i(v)$ of edges tangling at each vertex $v$ in $V(T)$ of $T \cup E_i$, we would need a technical case distinction, we spare.
+We could keep track of the exact number $k_i(v)$ of tangling edges at each vertex $v$ in $V(T)$ of $T \cup E_i$.
+However, since this would require a technical case distinction, we suppress the details.
 In general, the number $k_i(v)$ of tangling edges at each vertex $v$ varies.
 However, most importantly, we see from an analysis of the reduction process that all vertices have a bounded number of tangling edges, that is all vertices have at least $y_i > 0$ and at most $x_i < \infty$ tangling edges, i.e. $0 < y_i \leq k_i(v) \leq x_i < \infty $ for all $v \in V(T)$.

 With this process, we have reduced the problem of finding a QI between $V_1$ and $V_2$ that is bijective on the respective peripheral structures to finding a QI between two copies of an infinite, $r$-regular tree $T$ with differing occurring numbers $\{k_i(v) \mid v \in V(T)\}$ of tangling edges at its vertices, that is bijective on the tangling edges. \end{proof}